istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 # some figures :chart_with_upwards_trend:

 From the feel of it, this thing is a beast.
-But I wanted to be *objective* so I ran 3 tests 5 times — yes, you read it correctly FIVE times — and compared the averaged results.
+But I wanted to be *objective*, so I ran 3 tests 5 times - yes, you read that correctly, FIVE times - and compared the averaged results.

-The most demanding stuff I do is working with huge files in the Affinity suite of apps.
+The most demanding thing I do is work with large files in the Affinity suite of applications.
 Affinity Photo has a built-in benchmarking tool.
-They state that the test performance can be translated to real-life workloads and the results are linearly comparable (double the score means twice as fast).
-I've omitted the Raster (Multi GPU) and the Combined (Multi GPU) tests, as these machines do not have multiple GPUs.
+They claim that the test performance can be translated to real-world workloads and that the results are linearly comparable (double the score means twice as fast).
+I've omitted the Raster (multi-GPU) and Combined (multi-GPU) tests because these machines don't have multiple GPUs.

 |                       | **Intel MacBook** | **M1 MacBook** | **Gain** |
 |-----------------------|:-----------------:|:--------------:|:--------:|